H - The Guru Granth Sahib Dictionary | Glossary

 has been.

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular.

-Etymology: Apabhransh - hoā/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).
+Etymology : Apabhransh - hoā/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).

 hoā

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular.

 hoā

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular

-Etymology: Apabhransh - hoā/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).
+Etymology : Apabhransh - hoā/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).

 hoā